filecoin-project/venus/README.md

 ## Development

-### Install Go
+### Install Go and Rust

-The build process for go-filecoin requires at least go version 1.10, which you can download [here][1].
+The build process for go-filecoin requires at least Go version 1.10, which you can download [here][1].
+You'll also need Rust to build the `rust-proofs` submodule, which you can download [here][5].

 (If you run into trouble, see the [Go install instructions][4]).